The BeanFactory is the most basic container in Spring, responsible for instantiating, configuring, and managing beans.

 -

-supports all lifecycle hooks shown, but most advanced features (like@PostConstruct
+BeanFactorysupports all lifecycle hooks shown, but most advanced features (like@PostConstruct,@PreDestroy,ApplicationContextAware) are more commonly used withApplicationContext, which is a superset of BeanFactory.

-🌿 What is ApplicationContext
+🌿 What is ApplicationContext?

-is a central interface to Spring’s advanced IoC container, building on top of BeanFactory
+ApplicationContext is a central interface to Spring’s advanced IoC container, building on top of BeanFactory.
+It not only manages beans but also provides:

 -